What Are The Side Effects of Poor Oral Health?Published 10/24/2012

 Rather than reinvent the wheel, I have included an out take from a Texas publication that summarized the potential side effects very well.
 I like this more than most other reports because it breaks down the side effects into three different categories: economic, medical and social.
-The report is called "Can Texas Afford Not To Care About Oral Health" and can be found at this link.
+The report is called "Can Texas Afford Not To Care About Oral Health" and can be found at this link is no longer available and cannot be made available from a secure source so it has been deprecated..
 I've highlighted the portions that are most applicable to children.

 1. Economic consequences of untreated oral disease.
 Untreated oral disease has serious economic consequences.
 The surgeon general estimates that children with oral disease miss over 51 million hours of school each year.
 Missing school not only disrupts student learning, it also directly affects local school funding, since the amount of state dollars a school in Texas receives is based in part on weighted average daily attendance.
 Untreated dental disease is extremely painful and affects a person’s productivity at work.
 According to the surgeon general, employed adults lose an estimated 164 million hours of work due to oral health problems or dental visits each year.
 What’s more, adults with visible dental problems are less employable and sometimes reluctant to seek employment because they are simply ashamed to open their mouths.
 Untreated oral diseases can also drive up health care costs in general.
 Left untreated, certain dental infections can become systemic and damage other parts of the body, resulting in the need for expensive emergency department visits, hospital stays, anesthesia and antibiotics.